Safi198/4th-Assignment-Social-Swirl-Backend/Readme.md

 - User login with JWT authentication
 - Protected routes accessible only to users with specific roles
 - API documentation using Swagger
+- Comprehensive error handling with custom error classes
+- Logging of requests and errors using Winston

 ## Prerequisites